charlottekyng/usb-modules-v2/README.md

 ```
 Most parameters are automatically set to the appropriate values if you set these above parameters correctly.

 Not all combinations are permissible.
-(In the near future, valid combinations of 'REF' and 'PANEL' will be found as an existing `genome_includes/<REF>.<PANEL>.inc` file.)
+(In the near future, valid combinations of 'REF' and 'PANEL' will be found as a `genome_includes/<REF>.<PANEL>.inc` file.)

 Additional user-configurable parameters are defined (with default values) in the `usb-modules-v2/config.inc` file.
 (In the near future, the parameters will be better documented in the config file.)

 ---
 # Executing the modules
 This analysis pipeline is designed to be modular.
 The names of the modules are found in module-level Makefile (not project-level Makefile).
 To execute a nodule, you type
 ```
 make <MODULE>
 ```
-This will set the parameters you set up in the project-level Makefile, then it will go through the code to set the remaining parameters with default-values, then run your desired module.
+This will set the parameters you set up in the project-level Makefile,
+then it will go through the code to set the remaining parameters with default-values,
+then run your desired module.
 It is highly advisable to run this with either `nohup`, `screen` or `tmux`.

 Here are some very common ones.
+**Note:** Some of them have dependencies that are not well-documented
+(hopefully this will be improved in the future).
+The sequences in "Example recipes" section below are valid sequences.

 #### Alignment
 For alignment, the following are implemented and tested.